We have better odds of being struck by lightning, killed by a shark or injured by a toilet.

 Recently, I helped a client to recruit, Interview and hire 3 Inside Account Execs for a newly created role.

-My client is an established SMB that is building a new sales team to prospect, create pipeline and close deals in a fast paced, dynamic environment.
+My client is an established SMB that is building a sales team to prospect, create pipeline and close deals with government agencies.

 I thought it might be helpful to share our results with others who are trying to find sales candidates.